jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 03/01 : Moved the extension into the resource section of the VM and extensionProfile section of the VMSS
 - 02/28 : Added support for VM Diagnostics to VM and VMSS
 - 02/15 : Rolling back changes to appgw
 - 02/15 : Merge for Marks UK training